Biography of William Livingston

 Also every Friday we had either the Army, Navy, Coast Guard, Air Corps, and US Marine Corps give us a pitch to join up...I picked the US Marines.
 When I first went into the Marines my pay was $21.00 a month.
 We were paid more in the CCC and the food was a hell of a lot better.

-In the Marines I saw for years of service with 2 ½ years overseas with the 1st Marine Div...amd saw action from Guadalcanal on up, about ½ the men that I was with in the Marines were in the CCC.
+In the Marines I saw four years of service with two and a half years overseas with the 1st Marine Div...and saw action from Guadalcanal on up, about half the men that I was with in the Marines were in the CCC.

 PFC Bill Livingston, USMC 12-18-41 to 12-24-45 2 ½ years overseas